mchalupa/dg/README.md

 ### Requirements & Compilation

 LLVM DependenceGraph needs LLVM 3.4 or higher (tested on 3.4 and 3.7).
-We currently started supporting higher version than 3.4 so if you have problems with compilation, please let us know (file an issue).
+We recently started supporting higher version than 3.4 so if you have problems with compilation, please let us know (file an issue).
+Also, the project has been restructuralized, so if you already have it cloned and after update it fails building, try cleaning the build directory and configure & make it again.

 ```
 git clone https://github.com/mchalupa/dg